Q&A with Julia Brough about Death Doulas

 Julia:

-I've had a couple experiences that really resonated with me in different ways, one of them being my father died when I was 14 of a sudden heart attack at a Halloween party.
+I've had a couple experiences that really resonated with me in different ways, one of them being my father died when I was 14 of a sudden heart attack at a a work Halloween party that I was not in attendance of - we were living in California at the time.
 I never saw him again.
 He went to the party with my mom, and then the next time I saw him was at the wake in Rhode Island.

 And then my two grandmothers passed.
-My mom's mom, she died in 2018, I think it was.
-And my family, they always have seen me as very emotional.
-I'm a very emotional person.
-And so there was this, like cajoling that needed to happen for me to be there with that.
-The whole family was around her deathbed and they were like, “please come here, you can be here.
+My mom's mom, she died in 2018.
+And my family, they know me to be very deeply emotional.
+And so there was this cajoling that needed to happen for me to come to her bedside.
+The whole family was around her deathbed and they reassured me, "Please come here, you can be here.
 We'll be here with you.”

-And then when I got there, I was like, “Oh, my God, I don't know if I can handle this.”
-I was encouraged to sit with her and speak with her.
+And then when I got there, I was like, “Oh, my gosh, I don't know if I can handle this.”
+I was encouraged to sit with her and speak with her, alone.
 That was incredible.
-To hold her hand and talk to her was something that I don't think a lot of people are reminded to do that.
+To hold her hand and talk to her was something that I don't think a lot of people are reminded to do.

-And then my dad's mom passed, maybe three years ago, but she was very lucid all the way up to the very end.
-And when she knew I was going through the program, she was like, “Will you come and be with me when I die?”
+And then my dad's mom passed, she was very lucid all the way up to the very end.
+And when she knew I was going through the doula program, she was like, “Will you come and be with me when I die?”
 She was in Laconia, New Hampshire.
-And the minute I heard she was not doing well I dropped everything and cancelled my Thanksgiving plans with my mom's family.
+And the minute I heard she was not doing well I dropped everything and canceled my Thanksgiving plans with my mom's family.
 And I drove up there.
-I was by myself, and I spent two hours holding her hand.
-She was asleep.
+I was by myself, and I spent two hours holding her hand, talking to her.

 MFH: That's really profound because it feels like we live in a very death-averse society and sometimes very emotionally averse, so to give people that opportunity to take those emotional walls down and give them that space, that's powerful.